tmtsoftware/csw/docs/src/main/services/logging.md

 @@@ note

 Here `tromboneHcd` and `tromboneAssembly` is the name of component that will be registered with `LocationService`.
-By default all components will log at `INFO` level.
+By default all components will log at level specified by `csw-logging.logLevel`.

 @@@

-We provide `FileAppender` as our default logging appender.
-If you want to use `StdOutAppender` or some custom appender along with `FileAppender` then you can override `appenders` property to include multiple appender in csv format as follows:
+Library provides `StdOutAppender` as default logging appender.
+If you want to use `FileAppender` or some custom appender along with `StdOutAppender` then you can override `appenders` property to include multiple appender in csv format as follows:

 ```